STATEMassachusetts

 Massachusetts’ MASSGrant is the state’s flagship need-based award program for undergraduate students who reside in Massachusetts.

-Award amounts vary according to each applicant’s EFC and the type of institution — up to $2,200 for each academic year.
+Award amounts vary according to each applicant’s EFC and the type of institution — up to $3,000 for those with the lowest SAI.

-To be eligible for a MASSGrant, you must submit and complete your FAFSA no later than May 1 AND have an Expected Family Contribution (EFC) of 6,656 or less.
+To be eligible for a MASSGrant, you must submit and complete your FAFSA no later than July 1 AND have an Student Aid Index (SAI) of 7,500 or less.

 Students attending one of Massachusetts’ fifteen public community colleges may now apply for MASSGrant Plus — a new program to provide funds to some of the state’s neediest students.